SongZ-PolyU/RespiraLab/README.md

 (Department of Biomedical Engineering, The Hong Kong Polytechnic University)

-Below are the official implementation of RespiraLab, which ***will be fully open-sourced after the relevant paper is published***.
+Below are the official implementation of RespiraLab, which ***will be avaliable after the relevant paper is published***.

 ## Table of contents